 Ireland’s history, like that of most countries, is a mixture of history, legend, myth, ballad, and story.
-Although part of my family came from County Tyrone in the years before the Famine, any stories from…Continue
+Although part of my family came from County Tyrone in the years before the Famine, any stories from the family might have brought over seem to have slipped away over the…Continue

 Did you know that Trinity College in Dublin offers free courses?
 There's one offered right now that you can still get in to called Irish Lives in War and Revolution: Exploring Ireland's History 1912-1923

 There's a very good article here from The Irish Times on new numbers from the Department of National Defence in Canada on the Irish who served in the Canadian Expeditionary Force during World War 1, although the number is likely underestimated.
-There is a new history project initiative in…Continue
+There is a new history project initiative in Sligo to help…Continue

 When a "family detective" starts researching “Royalty” connected to one’s family, there arises women known as “Mistresses” and “Concubines”.
 Most Kings had them.
-Do you know the difference…Continue
+Do you know the difference in these terms or “titles”?